cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

 ISO8601
 -------

-In Cylc, dates, times and durations are written using the :term:`ISO8601` format
-- an international standard for representing dates and times.
+Cylc uses the :term:`ISO8601` datetime standard to represent datetimes and durations.

 .. _tutorial-iso8601-datetimes: